It's one of these bundlers of campaign contributions.

 She retired in 2005.

-President Bush said she's a superb legislator, a strong leader who has stood for the best of Washington State's values and who has improved the lives of its people.
+President Bush said she's a superb legislator, a strong leader who has stood for the best of Washington state's values and who has improved the lives of its people.

-Wow, that's that is a uh that is a stunner.
+Wow, that is a stunner.

-We go back to the phones.
+Bill, in Redding, Pennsylvania, we go back to the phones.

 Welcome, sir.